-Einstein has been proved right yet again after scientists confirm that even the lightest particles in the universe obey the famous physicist’s 113-year-old theory, known as Lorentz symmetry.
+Einstein has been proved right yet again after scientists confirmed that even the lightest particles in the universe obey the famous physicist’s 113-year-old theory, known as Lorentz symmetry.
 It states that all objects will observe the same rules of physics, such as the speed of light – 300 million meters per second (985ft per second).
-The speed remains constant regardless of whether it is an astronaut traveling through space, or a microscopic molecule moving through your bloodstream.
+The speed remains constant regardless of whether it is an astronaut traveling through space or a microscopic molecule moving through your bloodstream.

 According to Einstein’s theory of special relativity, the universe should be a predictably symmetrical place.
 The rule states that any particle will observe the same laws of physics, provided they are traveling at a constant speed.
 But some experts had argued that tiny, high-energy subatomic particles would not follow Einstein’s cornerstone Lorentz symmetry principle.

 Some physicists in strong possibility considered that there might be a violation to Lorentz symmetry, in which a mysterious, unknown field might have distorted the behavior of these objects in a way that Einstein would not predict.

 Many scientists have been on a vigorous hunt to find pieces of evidence of the Lorentz violation in various phenomena, from photons to gravity.
 Scientists have long questioned whether subatomic particles that operate at incredibly high energies, such as neutrinos, obey this principle or not.